Weapons of Choice: Plot

 The light aircraft carrier Ryūjō encounters the Free Indonesian ship KRI Sutanto and boards it.
 The Indonesian crew are taken captive, but the Japanese learn that the Americans already broke their codes prior to Midway and upon learning the navy's history after their defeat, prompting Yamamoto to withdraw back home.

-After the battle between the 1942 US naval force and the 21st-century multinational task force, an unsteady peace starts after they both reach Pearl Harbor.
-However, murders, rapes, and riots happen as the 21st-century people try to mix with the locals.
+Surviving leaders aboard both 1940s American and 21st-century multinational ships manage to stop the battle after the presence of U.S. Navy ships among both fleets is recognized, and an uneasy truce is called as the two groups withdraw to Pearl Harbor.
+However, murders, rapes, and riots happen as the 21st-century people try to mix with the locals, with the racial segregation laws and pervasive racism of the 1940s United States being a major point of contention.
 Kolhammer is flown to California to meet President Franklin D. Roosevelt and Albert Einstein.
 As time goes by with no sight of JRV Nagoya, more and more 21st-century personnel start to realize they are stuck in 1942.

 Captain Karen Halabi and HMS Trident, a Trident-class trimaran stealth destroyer, are ordered back to the Home Island for evaluation and possible transfer of Trident.
 However, prior the ship's and her departure, they take part in a prisoner of war rescue in Singapore and Luzon.
-The rescue is carried out by both 21st-century and 1942 personnel.
+The rescue is carried out by both 21st-century and 1942 personnel, but the munitions stores of the 21st-century forces are steadily being depleted without any upcoming prospect of replenishment.

 Through the Japanese, Hitler learns about the results of the invasion of the Soviet Union and sends Ribbentrop to negotiate peace with the Soviet Union.